tomkersten/bscamp-restapi/one/01_slide.md

 !SLIDE

-# Named endpoints
+# named endpoints

 !SLIDE

-# Named endpoints
+# named endpoints
 ## wtf are they?